IanHeywood/oxkat/README.md

 * The intention is that the bar to entry is low.
 If you have stock Python then nothing else needs installing apart from [Singularity](https://github.com/hpcng/singularity), which is available on both the ilifu/IDIA and CHPC clusters, in which case all the underlying radio astronomy packages are containerised.
 The Singularity layer can also be disabled for running installations on your own machine, either directly, or inside a Python virtual environment.

+* If you publish results that have made use of `oxkat` then [please cite the ACSL entry](https://ui.adsabs.harvard.edu/abs/2020ascl.soft09003H/abstract), and (more importantly) the [underlying packages](README.md#software-package-roll-call) used.

 * Please file bugs, suggestions, questions, etc. as [issues](https://github.com/IanHeywood/oxkat/issues).